Medication Therapy Management

 At the end of the review, the health care provider will provide you with a summary of what you discussed.
 The summary will include the following:

 - Recommended To-Do List.
-Your plan may include suggestions for you and your prescriber to discuss during your next visit
+Your to-do list may include suggestions for you and your prescriber to discuss during your next visit.
+Here is a blank copy of the

 - Here is a blank copy of the Recommended To-Do List